laggykiller/sticker-convert/docs/COMPILING.md

 Place executables inside `sticker_convert/bin`

 ## 3.2 Executables / Binaries (MacOS)
-NOTE: You may run `get-deps-macos.sh` to get them automatically
+NOTE: You may run `python3 get_deps.py` to get them automatically.
+Please run with sudo.

 For MacOS, the following binaries are required:
 - `ffmpeg` and `ffprobe`